maxt0214/Fantasy-World/README.md

 ## Technical Details
 ### Overall Framework
-<li> Deployed Manager-Model-View-Service architecture to manage the project, supporting 6 basic systems and 14 game systems <\li>
+Markup : * Deployed Manager-Model-View-Service architecture to manage the project, supporting 6 basic systems and 14 game systems
-Followed a data driven approach to scale production pace, avoiding programming when adding some new game contents Used event queue system to coordinate distinct systems, resulting a manageable software structure
+         * Followed a data driven approach to scale production pace, avoiding programming when adding some new game contents
+         * Used event queue system to coordinate distinct systems, resulting a manageable software structure
 ### Network
-Transferred messages using TCP/UDP and customized application protocol based on Google Protobuf Used thread pool to handle network messages concurrently on multiple threads, boosting number of users served simultaneously Optimized on Application layer by packet merging, packet delay, message queue to drop unnecessary network transitions Relocated some data fields from application protocol to local machine.
-Compressed protocol overhead by 10-20% Authenticated packets based on custom session management,  credential verification, and data validation to protect user account and prevent player cheating
+Markup : * Transferred messages using TCP/UDP and customized application protocol based on Google Protobuf
+         * Used thread pool to handle network messages concurrently on multiple threads, boosting number of users served simultaneously
+         * Optimized on Application layer by packet merging, packet delay, message queue to drop unnecessary network transitions
+         * Relocated some data fields from application protocol to local machine.
+Compressed protocol overhead by 10-20%
+         * Authenticated packets based on custom session management,  credential verification, and data validation to protect user account and prevent player cheating
 ### Database
 Pumped SQL operation performance using asynchronous DB operations and DB caching with Entity Framework Designed and implemented an efficient SQL data schema, and saved DB size by 20-30%